wearewondrous/drupal-8-best-practices/README.md

 ## Git config

+We always had the problem of `woff2` files being encoded not correctly.
+So the Browser would throw a OTS parsing error in the dev tools.
+[Described like here](http://stackoverflow.com/questions/34288778/failed-to-decode-downloaded-font-ots-parsing-error-invalid-version-tag-rails)

 Use the `.gitconfig` in git root folder to set correct encoding for binary files. e.g. fonts

 ```